This webpage is divided into two sections: Irish Ship Passenger Lists 1820-1950s (just below) and Irish Immigration Records to America before 1820

 Irish Immigration Records to America before 1820

 Prior to 1820 it was not required to keep passenger lists and many have not survived.
-However, there are often immigration related materials and other records that can help determine when an immigrant came to America.
+However, there are sometimes immigration related materials and other records that can help determine when an immigrant came to America.
 Here is a bibliography of this material focussing on Irish immigrants.

 Passenger and Immigration Lists Index: a Guide to Published Arrival Records of...Passengers Who Came to the United States and Canada in the 17th, 18th & 19th Centuries; edited by P. William Filby; Gale Research Co, Detroit, MI (1981-ongoing) [multi-volume set]